jp0123/alerter/README.md

 # Alerter

 An alert script that diagnoses whether orders have been successfully purchased or processed within a specified time frame.
+It will take appropriate action based on the result.

 # Setup
 1. `npm install` in root directory.